- Are You Drinking Enough Water? HOT

 Because RO membranes are very restrictive, they yield slow flow rates.
 Storage tanks are required to produce an adequate volume in a reasonable amount of time.

 RO also involves an ionic exclusion process.
-Only solvent is allowed to pass through the semi-permeable RO membrane, while virtually all ions and dissolved molecules are retained (including salts and sugars).
+The only solvent is allowed to pass through the semi-permeable RO membrane, while virtually all ions and dissolved molecules are retained (including salts and sugars).
 The semi-permeable membrane rejects salts (ions) by a charge phenomena action: the greater the charge, the greater the rejection.
 Therefore, the membrane rejects nearly all (>99%) strongly ionized polyvalent ions but only 95% of the weakly ionized monovalent ions like sodium.

 Reverse osmosis is highly effective in removing several impurities from water such as total dissolved solids (TDS), turbidity, asbestos, lead and other toxic heavy metals, radium, and many dissolved organics.
 The process will also remove chlorinated pesticides and most heavier-weight VOCs.
 Reverse osmosis and activated carbon filtration are complementary processes.
 Combining them results in the most effective treatment against the broadest range of water impurities and contaminants.